"At the bottom of enmity between strangers lies indifference." — Søren Kierkegaard, 1850

 I turned to my trusted volumes of Lapham's Quarterly, and came across an entry from the volume on Celebrity (Vol. IV, No. 1, Winter 2011), which struck me as an odd volume in which to find a topic related to indifference — particularly when the current leader of the free world is completely self-absorbed with his own celebrity, at the expense of a country suffering through a pandemic.
 (Then again, his indifference that got us here.)

-In this particular interview with John Berryman (taken from “The Art of Poetry No. 16” in The Paris Review in 1970), he's trying to convince us (and himself) that he doesn't care how his poetry is received by the public:
+In this particular entry, an interview with John Berryman (taken from “The Art of Poetry No. 16” in The Paris Review in 1970), he’s trying to convince us (and himself) that he doesn’t care how his poetry is received by the public:

 “I overestimated myself, as it turned out, and felt bitter, bitterly neglected.
 But I had certain admirers, certain high judges on my side from the beginning, so that I had a certain amount of support.
 Moreover, I had a kind of indifference on my side—much as Joseph Conrad did.
 A reporter asked him once about reviews, and he said, “I don’t read my reviews.
 I measure them.”
 Now, until I was about thirty-five years old, I not only didn’t read my reviews, I didn’t measure them, I never even looked at them.
 That is so peculiar that close friends of mine wouldn’t believe me when I told them.
 I thought that was indifference, but now I’m convinced that it was just that I had no skin on—you know, I was afraid of being killed by some remark.
 Oversensitivity.
 But there was an element of indifference in it, and so the public indifference to my work was countered with a certain amount of genuine indifference on my part, which has been very helpful since I became a celebrity.”